Geoperson8/android_device_nokia_panther/README.md

-Copyright (C) 2018-2021 The PixelExperience Project Big thanks to @trautamaki for making this tree.
+Copyright (C) 2018-2021 The PixelExperience Project.

+Big thanks to @trautamaki for making this tree.

 Device configuration for Nokia 4.2